dianephan/pressedpenny/README.md

 <b> What needs to be done: </b>
 ~~ * Need to implement check boxes so that users can check off which coins they collected ~~
 * DOCUMENTATION!! and cleaning up the code
+    - TO-DO: Lots of refactoring and creating a class for coins as well as functions required for the project
 * Allow users to register and save their progress
 * Add all coin locations for the Disney parks in Anaheim, California and Orlando, Florida